 Night of Hope serves 3,400+ students in HEB ISD

-The intramural soccer league run in partnership between 6 Stones and HEB ISD is officially re-branded as Liga HEB.
-It serves over 100 at-risk boys in junior high in 2016.
+The intramural soccer league run in partnership between 6 Stones and HEB ISD was officially re-branded as Liga HEB.

 Haltom City joins Watauga and Richland Hills for the Spring Blitz in the Quad Cities